passbolt/passbolt_help/_incidents/2022-01-18-PBL-06-security-audit-results.md

 You can read more about the security audit by [reading the full report](/assets/files/PBL-06-report.pdf).

 Passbolt team would like to express a warm thank you to the security researchers from Cure53 team for their collaboration on this project.
-We would also like Samuel Lorch for rolling out fixes promptly for go-passbolt-cli.
+We would also like to thank Samuel Lorch for rolling out fixes promptly for go-passbolt-cli.

 ## Vulnerabilities summary